Expert crisis communications services

 Former Director of Communications & newspaper Deputy Editor

-I’ve worked for some of the most scrutinised organisations in their sectors - including the NHS, Imperial War Museums, University of the Arts London and the UK Government (Department for Education).
+He’s worked for some of the most scrutinised organisations in their sectors - including the NHS, Imperial War Museums, University of the Arts London and the UK Government (Department for Education).

 And effective crisis communications isn’t just about managing the media — it’s also about navigating complex stakeholder relationships at the highest levels.
-I’ve managed relationships with CEOs, Trustees, Government Ministers, regulators, donors, board members - they all have a vested interest in how a crisis unfolds and how it is handled.
+He has managed relationships with CEOs, Trustees, Government Ministers, regulators, donors, board members - they all have a vested interest in how a crisis unfolds and how it is handled.

-I’ve held stakeholder crisis meetings in Ministerial offices in Whitehall, boardrooms, a battleship and even Winston Churchill’s secret Second World War bunker.
+Pete has held stakeholder crisis meetings in Ministerial offices in Whitehall, boardrooms, a battleship and even Winston Churchill’s secret Second World War bunker.